google/flatbuffers/docs/source/FlatBuffers.md

 with the primary difference being that FlatBuffers does not need a parsing/ unpacking step to a secondary representation before you can access data, often coupled with per-object memory allocation.
 The code is an order of magnitude bigger, too.
-Protocol Buffers has neither optional text import/export nor schema language features like unions.
+Protocol Buffers has no optional text import/export.

 ### But all the cool kids use JSON!